Dr. Dupont's focus is on undergraduate teaching in the fields of molecular biology and microbiology

 - Molecular biology

 Dr. Dupont joined the Department of Biology in 2003 as a full-time lecturer.
 Her focus is on undergraduate teaching and she has several publications on the use of podcasts to enhance student learning.
-Her previous research (1999–2002) at the Institute of Veterinary, Animal and Biomedical Sciences, Massey University, New Zealand, focussed on development of a defined subunit vaccine against Johne’s disease, an intestinal chronic wasting disease in many animal species caused by the bacterium Mycobacterium avium subspecies paratuberculosis, Her postdoctoral research (2002-2003) at the Ontario Veterinary College, Department of Pathobiology, University of Guelph, focussed on development of a vaccine against Rhodococcus equi infection in foals.
+Her previous research (1999–2002) at the Institute of Veterinary, Animal and Biomedical Sciences, Massey University, New Zealand, focused on development of a defined subunit vaccine against Johne’s disease, an intestinal chronic wasting disease in many animal species caused by the bacterium Mycobacterium avium subspecies paratuberculosis.
+Her postdoctoral research (2002-2003) at the Ontario Veterinary College, Department of Pathobiology, University of Guelph, focused on development of a vaccine against Rhodococcus equi infection in foals.
 R. equi is a pathogen responsible for economically significant losses to the horse racing industry.